Frequently Asked Questions

 Each assessment is reviewed individually by an independent Australian-registered doctor.
 Treatment recommendations are based on clinical factors, nicotine dependence history, and personal circumstances to support safe and evidence-informed decision-making.

-In Australia there are strict regulations regarding the advertising of prescription medicines.
-For this reason, pricing and product details cannot be provided before a clinical consultation.
+In Australia, strict regulations govern the advertising of prescription medicines.
+Pricing and product details cannot be provided until a clinical assessment has been completed and reviewed by a registered doctor.

 Nicotine products are provided within regulated pathways for adults residing in Australia.
 Prescriptions and supply are subject to Australian health regulations, and eligibility may differ for non-residents.